junxit/us-congress-bills-112/bill.md

   - **(2)** *Applicability*
     - **(A)** *In general* The amendments made by subsection (a) shall take effect upon the expiration of the 1-year period beginning on the date of the enactment of this Act and shall apply to any patent issued before, on, or after that effective date.
     - **(B)** *Graduated implementation* The Director may impose a limit on the number of inter partes reviews that may be instituted under chapter 31 of title 35, United States Code, during each of the first 4 1-year periods in which the amendments made by subsection (a) are in effect, if such number in each year equals or exceeds the number of inter partes reexaminations that are ordered under chapter 31 of title 35, United States Code, in the last fiscal year ending before the effective date of the amendments made by subsection (a).
+  - **(3)** *Transition*
+    - **(A)** *In general* Chapter 31 of title 35, United States Code, is amended—
+      - **(i)** in section 312—
+        - **(I)** in subsection (a)—
+          - **(aa)** in the first sentence, by striking “a substantial new question of patentability affecting any claim of the patent concerned is raised by the request,” and inserting “the information presented in the request shows that there is a reasonable likelihood that the requester would prevail with respect to at least 1 of the claims challenged in the request,”; and
+          - **(bb)** in the second sentence, by striking “The existence of a substantial new question of patentability” and inserting “A showing that there is a reasonable likelihood that the requester would prevail with respect to at least 1 of the claims challenged in the request”; and
+        - **(II)** in subsection (c), in the second sentence, by striking “no substantial new question of patentability has been raised,” and inserting “the showing required by subsection (a) has not been made,”; and
+      - **(ii)** in section 313, by striking “a substantial new question of patentability affecting a claim of the patent is raised” and inserting “it has been shown that there is a reasonable likelihood that the requester would prevail with respect to at least 1 of the claims challenged in the request”.
+    - **(B)** *Application* The amendments made by this paragraph—
+      - **(i)** shall take effect on the date of the enactment of this Act; and
+      - **(ii)** shall apply to requests for inter partes reexamination that are filed on or after such date of enactment, but before the effective date set forth in paragraph (2)(A) of this subsection.
+    - **(C)** *Continued applicability of prior provisions* The provisions of chapter 31 of title 35, United States Code, as amended by this paragraph, shall continue to apply to requests for inter partes reexamination that are filed before the effective date set forth in paragraph (2)(A) as if subsection (a) had not been enacted.
 - **(d)** *Post-Grant Review* Part III of title 35, United States Code, is amended by adding at the end the following:
 - **(e)** *Conforming Amendment* The table of chapters for part III of title 35, United States Code, is amended by adding at the end the following:
 - **(f)** *Regulations and Effective Date*
   - **(1)** *Regulations* The Director shall, not later than the date that is 1 year after the date of the enactment of this Act, issue regulations to carry out chapter 32 of title 35, United States Code, as added by subsection (d) of this section.
   - **(2)** *Applicability*
-    - **(A)** *In general* The amendments made by subsection (d) shall take effect upon the expiration of the 1-year period beginning on the date of the enactment of this Act and, except as provided in section 18 and in paragraph (3), shall apply to any patent that is described in section 3(n)(1).
+    - **(A)** *In general* The amendments made by subsection (d) shall take effect upon the expiration of the 1-year period beginning on the date of the enactment of this Act and, except as provided in section 18 and in paragraph (3), shall apply only to patents described in section 3(n)(1).
     - **(B)** *Limitation* The Director may impose a limit on the number of post-grant reviews that may be instituted under chapter 32 of title 35, United States Code, during each of the first 4 1-year periods in which the amendments made by subsection (d) are in effect.
   - **(3)** *Pending interferences*
     - **(A)** *Procedures in general* The Director shall determine, and include in the regulations issued under paragraph (1), the procedures under which an interference commenced before the effective date set forth in paragraph (2)(A) is to proceed, including whether such interference—